How to Get File Type Java with GroupDocs.Parser

 License Acquisition

-You can start with a free trial or apply for a temporary license to unlock full features.
-For production use, consider purchasing a license.
+You can start with a free trial or request a temporary license to unlock full features.
+For production, purchase a license.

 Implementation Guide